What Happens Legally If a Plane Lands On a Highway?

 (d) the police force consents to the take-off.

 (4) Every person who contravenes this section is guilty of an offence and on conviction is liable to a fine of not more than $10,000.

 As shown above, per section 187(4) of the Highway Traffic Act, upon guilt for a violation a fine of up to ten thousand ($10,000) dollars may be imposed.
 Additionally, the statutory victim surcharge as well as court cost would be added to the fine.

-Rarely does an aircraft make an emergency landing onto a highway; however, when this does happen, the pilot who performed the emergency landing is legally required to make arrangements for removing the aircraft from the highway as soon as reasonably possible.
+Although it happens very infrequently, when an aircraft makes an emergency landing upon a highway, the pilot who did the landing is required to arrange for removal of the aircraft as soon as reasonably possible.
 If the highway will be used for take-off of the aircraft, then various special conditions must be followed.